InfinityTools/WeiduInstallTool/README.md

 WeiDU Mod Launcher is a graphical front end for the [WeiDU command line tool](https://github.com/WeiDUorg/weidu), which is used to install mods for Infinity Engine games, such as Baldur's Gate, Icewind Dale or Planescape Torment.
 The front end is written in Java and uses the JavaFX framework to provide a modern UI.

-The launcher provides all functionality of the WeiDU command line interpreter as well as many usability improvements to help with the mod installation task.
+The launcher offers all functionality of the WeiDU command line interpreter as well as many usability improvements and convenience features to help with the mod installation task.

 ![main window](preview/mainwindow-plus.png)